 - You may massage the baby’s belly when they are empty stomach.
 Use your fingers to gently massage around the baby’s belly button in circular motions.
 Apply very gentle pressure.
 You may massage for 30 seconds at a time once or twice a day, especially after a warm bath.
 Massage may help stimulate intestinal muscles and improve bowel movement.

 - Let your baby get adequate exercise, including assisted exercise.
 Lay the baby on their back and gently move their legs in a bicycling or pedaling motion for 30 seconds to a minute.
 Your baby can also exercise by crawling and through tummy time.
 These exercises improve gastrointestinal muscle movement and may also aid in digestion.

-Never give the baby over-the-counter laxatives, mineral oil, enema, suppositories, and alternative medicines for constipation without consulting a doctor.
+Never give the baby over-the-counter laxative or stool softeners, mineral oil, enema, suppositoriesiXA drug injected into the vaginal, urethral, or rectal routes to be digested and absorbed by the body , and alternative medicines for constipation without consulting a doctor.

 Frequently Asked Questions

 1. Can a baby be constipated and still fart?

 Constipation and flatulence (passing gasses) may be seen in babies who are not exclusively breastfed.
 In most cases, constipation may resolve within a short time without interventions.
 Although it is not unusual for exclusively breastfed babies to poop less and pass gasses, they won’t be constipated.

 2. How long can babies go without pooping?